kubeflow/pipelines/backend/api/python_http_client/docs/ExperimentServiceApi.md

     body = kfp_server_api.ApiExperiment() # ApiExperiment | The experiment to be created.

     try:
-        # Create a new experiment.
+        # Creates a new experiment.
         api_response = api_instance.create_experiment(body)
         pprint(api_response)
     except ApiException as e: